iDebugAll/idebugall.github.io/_posts/2021-1-30-traceroute-by-rt.md

 title: Implementing Offline traceroute Tool Using Python
 ---

+This post demonstrates an interesting use-case of radix tries usage for Longest Prefix Match.

-Hey everyone!
-This post was born from a question asked by an IT forum member.
+The post was born from a question asked by an IT forum member.
 The summary of the question looked as follows:

 - There is a set of text files containing routing tables collected from various network devices.
 - Each file represents one device.